kkujala/distroless-from-scratch/README.md

 ## Checking quality

-The `Dockerfiles` use `bash` scripts and shell constructs in the `CMD` parts.
+The `containerfiles` use `bash` scripts and shell constructs in the `CMD` parts.
 The quality of the shell code can be checked with utility script invocation `./utils/check.sh`.

 ## Comparing images